yiyuan-he/aws-otel-python-instrumentation/aws-opentelemetry-distro/README.rst

 ::

-    pip install aws-opentelemetry-distro
+    pip install aws-opentelemetry-distro-genai-beta

-This package provides Amazon Web Services distribution of the OpenTelemetry Python Instrumentation, which allows for auto-instrumentation of Python applications.
+This package provides Amazon Web Services distribution of the OpenTelemetry Python Instrumentation with enhanced support for Generative AI workloads.
+This beta release includes specialized instrumentation for GenAI applications and allows for auto-instrumentation of Python applications.

+**Note:** This is a beta release focused on GenAI capabilities.
+For production use of standard OpenTelemetry features, please use the stable ``aws-opentelemetry-distro`` package.

 References
 ----------